SpaceXpanse/Whitepaper/README.md

 ### To set the intentions

 >I think that the crypto industry will have to take a more focused approach, shifting from hype cycles toward building real utility.”
-Ripple’s APAC policy lead Rahul Advani
+ Rahul Advani  - Ripple’s APAC policy director

 **Long story short**:
 *We want to **turn the [crypto] game around** /pun intended/* <!-- First we wanted to create a great game, now we want to change the world-->